bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/vault-getting-started-guide.md

 -     |---prod_service_account_pass     #secret data
 ```

 > NOTE: Don't use a hyphen in a "key".
-Vault will accept the value but it's problematic in the Openshift templates which shows up as an error in the vault-init container.
+Vault will accept the value but it's problematic in the OpenShift templates which shows up as an error in the vault-init container.

 #### Sample deployment using the Kubernetes Service Account